-Along the Wild Atlantic Way, the ocean relentlessly pounds Clare's coastline year-round, eroding rock into fantastic formations, and fashioning sheer cliffs including those at the iconic Cliffs of Moher and at ends-of-the-earth Loop Head.
-Along the coast, the waves are a magnet for surfers, and surf schools set up on many of Clare's beaches in summer.
+County Clare combines spectacular windswept landscapes and vibrant Irish culture.
+The ocean relentlessly pounds Clare's coast year-round, eroding rock into fantastic formations, and fashioning sheer rock crags including those at the iconic Cliffs of Moher and at ends-of-the-earth Loop Head.
+Right along the coast, the waves are a magnet for surfers, and surf schools set up on many of Clare's beaches in summer.